The State of Nevada: An Insider’s Perspective, Part 3

 By: Zed Schlott, The Dispensary, NV

 First off, I’d like to say thanks to anyone here reading this.
-It’s been fun for me to get this information out into a public forum and want to continue doing so.
+It’s been fun for me to get this information out into a public forum and I want to continue doing so.

 The price per pound has been hovering around $2500.
-Vendors who were selling B-grade flower beforehand for $1500-$1800 are selling for $2400-$2600, 15% tax included, whereas premium vendors are asking for $2500-$3000 BEFORE the 15% tax.
+Vendors who were selling B-grade flower beforehand for $1500-$1800 are selling for $2400-$2600, 15% tax included, whereas premium vendors are now asking for $2500-$3000 BEFORE the 15% tax.
 This brings the average cost per gram for premium buds from $4.41 to $6.33-$7.27 depending on if it was packaged and who the cultivator is.
-Keep in mind, this is not official data, just my speculation based on observations being in the industry.
+Keep in mind, this is not official data, just my speculation based on observations from being in the industry.

-Over the next month, we will see how much of an impact the branding of the cultivations actually has on sales.
+Over the next month or so, we will see how much of an impact the branding of the cultivations actually has on sales.
 I feel that an aggressive amount of capital was spent on something that may not matter in the long run.
 Customers don’t seem to care what they purchase beyond some simple guidelines of what they’re looking for and seem to always go with staff recommendations.
 Just like many other industries, what your employees are buying themselves will be your best sellers, no matter who it is.

 This post is part 3 of a 4-part series, The State of Nevada Marijuana: An Insider’s Perspective.
 Check back tomorrow for Part 4!

 Since 2010, BioTrack has provided the legal cannabis operators with the industries’ leading seed to sale tracking and dispensary point of sale software.
 Whether you operate a cultivation site, manufacturing and processing facility, medical or recreational dispensary or a business that covers the full vertical, we’ve got you covered when it comes to compliance.